The North Gulf Coast

 These facilities are located about eight miles east of Whittier, on the south side of Passage Canal.
 These cabins are accessible by private boat, water taxi out of Whittier, floatplane, or kayak.
 There is no sheltering anchorage, and these cabins are popular with kayakers.
 The Decision Point State Marine Park cabins are administered by the Alaska Department of Natural Resources (DNR).
 Be sure to read their Fact Sheet on these cabins.

 - Tent Platforms.
 Four tent platforms are accessible via a boardwalk from the Decision Point Cabin.
 Each platform can accommodate one tent.
-A cooking area and bear-proof food locker is provided.
-CLICK HERE for availability, rates and reservations.
+A cooking area and a bear-proof food locker are provided.
+CLICK HERE for availability, rates, and reservations.